explorigin/modular-js/README.md

   -lib modular-js
   ```

+3. You must specify all of the classes of all the dynamic entry points in your hxml file.
+This tells the compiler to consider each class for Dead Code Elimination when outputting the files of the Haxe Standard Library.

 ## FAQ

 1. Why would you do this?

   There are many good reasons to split your project into modules.

   - The vast majority of websites have multiple entry-points (web pages).
-Javascript modules allow you to share code between these entry-points and with web-workers.
+Javascript modules allow you to share code between these entry-points, with existing code and with web-workers.
   - There is less code to push to the browser when you publish updates.
   - Debugging is easier because files are logically separated.
   - Processing your Javascript is easier with tools like [Webpack](http://webpack.github.io/) or [Browserify](http://browserify.org/).